samsquire/ideas4/README.md

 # 402. Compilation and spatial maps

+Computers arrange things in memory according to a structure.
+Compilation is taking instructions and branches and navigating the memory.
+Can we study the paths in memory to work out what paths they're taking?

 # 403. Interleaved locking

 One problem with parallelising code is that you still have synchronization points.